KoDeQuestion/CRCHybridCollab/README.md

 KQ and AA's Repo for Hybrid Fusion Project in 2025

 @AA I was forced to make an empty directory when creating the new repository.
-That will require me moving all the files (matrices, annotation files, etc.) into the correct sub directory structure to support these copies of the markdowns.
-I'll get to that but we're not currently there as of 25.04.25!
+I've saved copies of my R Markdowns, but they don't reflect my local current working directory.
+All the supporting files (matrices, annotation files, etc.) will have to be copied over once these are finalized.
+No longer current there as of 25.04.25!